shaanpakala/STC_AutoML/README.md

 Contact: shaan.pakala@gmail.com

-##### See demo.ipynb for usage of this application.
+## Usage

+##### To use tensor completion for hyperparameter tuning, download src/ folder and see one of the demo .ipynb notebooks

+• `See demo_sklearn.ipynb for hyperparameter tuning sklearn ML models`

+• `See demo_nn.ipynb for hyperparameter tuning a PyTorch neural network for regression or classification tasks`

+## Data & Experimental Details

-'notebooks' contains the code for tensor generation as well as the code for the experiments performed (and all the tensor completion models themselves).
+'notebooks' contains the code for tensor generation as well as the code for the experiments performed.

 'classification_datasets' contains the downstream task datasets we used to generate our training tensors for our experiments.

 'training_tensors' contains all the tensors we generated for evaluating Sparse Tensor Completion for our experiments.
   - see 'training_tensors/README.md' for more details

 ## Citation: